Return

 1. Added Sugars

-There is always the talk about older adults cutting back on their sugar intake, and rightly so.
-Sugary foods and sweets are probably the worst food for arthritis, and should be avoided by arthritic people.
+There is always talk about older adults cutting back on their sugar intake, and rightly so.
+Arthritic people should avoid sugary foods and sweets.
 High sugar consumption increases inflammation in the body, which is the primary symptom of rheumatoid arthritis.

 A scientific study that involved 217 people with rheumatoid arthritis found that among more than 15 types of foods, sweetened soda and desserts were found to be most likely to exacerbate rheumatoid arthritis symptoms.